grouzen/cl-ngxmpp/README.md

                        ;; of support for others in the cl+ssl library :mechanism "PLAIN or DIGEST-MD5")
     (when (xmpp:loggedinp xmpp-client)
-      (xmpp:send-message xmpp-client :to "to_jid" :body "message")
+      (xmpp:send-stanza xmpp-client 'xmpp%:message-stanza :to "to_jid" :body "message")
       (let ((response (xmpp:receive-stanza xmpp-client)))
         ;; Here you get the instance of one of the stanza classes (see src/core/stanzas.lisp file).
         ;; Do whatever you want with it.